Arjun-SC31/data-512-homework_2/README.md

 1. Run all cells in "HW2_Data_Collection.ipynb" in the order that they appear.
 	- You would observe that the following files are created:
+		a. "academy_monthly_mobile_201501-202310.json"
+		b. "academy_monthly_desktop_201501-202310.json"
+		c. "academy_monthly_cumulative_201501-202310.json"

 2. Run all cells in "HW2_ORES.ipynb" in the order that they appear.
-	- You would observe that the following tables are created.
+	- You would observe that the following graphs are created:
+		a.
+Maximum Average and Minimum Average
+		b.
+Top 10 Peak Page Views
+		c.
+Fewest Months of Data

 ## Intermediate Files Created Chronologically:

 ## Issues worth considering: